terickson87/terickson87.github.io/index.md

 * [Azure cloud news aggregation webapp with Javascript, CSS, HTML, and a Flask & Python back-end to make RESTful calls](https://twericks-az-flask-app.azurewebsites.net/index.html) (It may take a minute or two for the cloud app to fire up the first time)
 * [Azure cloud news aggregation webapp with a React.js/React-Bootstrap front-end and a separate Node.js back-end](https://twericksazreactnewsapp.z22.web.core.windows.net/) (It may take a minute or two for the cloud app to fire up the first time)

-## Java And Android Public Repositories
+## Java and Android Public Repositories

 ### Personal Projects
 * [https://github.com/terickson87/IsWeatherGoodForAWalk_BottomNav_Andriod](https://github.com/terickson87/IsWeatherGoodForAWalk_BottomNav_Andriod)